snowplow-archive/snowplow.github.com/_posts/2014-06-20-snowplow-java-tracker-0.1.0-released.md

 <h2><a name="get">How to install the tracker</a></h2>
 </div>

 The release version of this tracker (0.1.0) is available within Snowplow's Maven repository.
-We have instructions for installing the tracker for Maven, Gradle and SBT in the [Java Tracker Setup guide] [tracker-setup-guide].
+We have instructions for installing the tracker for Maven, Gradle and SBT in the [Java Tracker Setup guide] [setup-doc].

 Here is the Gradle setup for example: